JakovTomasic/no-headache.nix/README.md

 todo - how to write configs.nix - maybe put this in another file, just for configurations

-For each setup (combination of virtual machines) write a single `configs.nix` file.
+For each setup (combination of machines) write a single `configs.nix` file.
 The configuration is managed in nix programming language.
 See [Nix language basics](https://nix.dev/tutorials/nix-language) to familiarize yourself with the syntax.
 Or just read the examples and figure stuff out on the way.